Glasses for infants and children

 To test eyesight, a retinoscope is used to shine a beam of light into the eye.
 The particular way the light is reflected in the pupil will show if there is any hyperopia, myopia or astigmatism.
 Lenses of varying power are placed in front of the eye until it is able to focus correctly.

-In young children, eye drops are needed to dilate the pupil and relax the focusing muscle to get an accurate test.
+In young children, it is necessary to dilate the pupil and relax the focusing muscle with eye drops to get an accurate test.
 The eye drops make the child a little light-sensitive and blur the vision for several hours.
 The drops take 40 minutes to work fully.

 A prescription is given for each eye.
 The higher the first number on the prescription, the greater the correction required in the lens.
 If there's a second number then this means there's some astigmatism and the higher the number the greater the astigmatism.
 A plus sign in front of the first number indicates a hyperopic (farsighted) prescription while a minus sign indicates a myopic (nearsighted) prescription.
 The prescription is taken to an optometrist or optician who will prepare the lenses.

-Glass lenses should be avoided for children because they're more likely to break.
+Glass lenses should be avoided in children because they are more likely to break.
 Plastic or polycarbonate lenses are lighter and safer but they scratch more easily.
 The lenses must be made with a scratch-resistant hard coating.

 Some high-power prescriptions can result in thick lenses.
 Your optometrist or optician can advise you on different ways a lens can be made more visually appealing.
 For example, high density/thinner materials can be used or the edges of the lenses can be thinned.